aduguid/Portfolio/README.md

                 <img src="https://raw.githubusercontent.com/aduguid/Portfolio/master/Images/ReadMe/csharpwinformactivediretorysearch2.png" align="top" width="256px" title="Active Directory Search" />
                 <br>
                 <br>
-                <span style="max-width:256px;">Written in C#/VB.NET, Windows Forms, it allows the user to search Active Directory and save the results to a .csv file</span>
+                <span style="max-width:256px;">The application, developed in C# using Windows Forms, enables users to search and query Active Directory for specific information such as user accounts, groups, and organizational units.
+With an intuitive and easy-to-use interface, the application allows users to specify search criteria, filter results, and view detailed information about Active Directory objects.
+Once the desired data is retrieved, users can effortlessly save the search results to a .csv file for further analysis, reporting, or archival purposes.
+This tool simplifies Active Directory searches and enhances administrative efficiency by providing a straightforward way to access and export directory information.</span>
                 <br>
             </kbd>
         </td>